 If you later decline this permanent post during the pre-employment clearance stage, you will remain removed from the panel.

-Or

-To fill Specified Purpose vacancies of full or part-time duration.
-This means that permanent vacancies will not be filled from this panel.
-Include the below heading and bullet points and delete section 1:

-If you agree to proceed with a Specified Purpose Post:

-You will no longer be eligible for any further expressions of interest for Specified Purpose post and will be removed from the panel.

-If you later decline this Specified Purpose post during the pre-employment clearance stage, you will remain removed from the panel.

 Please note the following important information:

 "Recommendation to Proceed" responses must be provided in the specified format mentioned in the invitation.
 “Recommendation to Proceed” invitations have a deadline, and once the deadline passes, no further responses will be accepted.
 The email will specify the deadline.